sulu/sulu-docs/reference/components/document-manager/creating_documents.rst

 Creating Documents
 ==================

-The Sulu Document Manager uses interfaces to apply mapping or behaviors to documents (i.e. objects).
+The Sulu Document Manager uses interfaces to determine how a document is handled.
 These interfaces are known as *behaviors*.
-Behaviors acts upon documents.
+Behaviors act upon documents.

 .. note::